CME211/notes/README.md

 * [Lecture 25](lecture-25/): C++ memory management
 * [Lecture 26](lecture-26/): Programming in C, wrap up

-## Acknowledgement
+## Acknowledgements

-Thanks to Patrick LeGresley for designing the structure of the course and these notes.
+We stand on the shoulders of giants: thanks to Patrick LeGresley and Nick Henderson for designing the structure of the course and the foundations for these notes.